 Are you informed when an employee moves from one team to another?
 Does management tell you when a change is upcoming?
-Are all changes entered directly into your WFM tool?
-The answer to all these questions should be "Yes".
+Are all changes entered promptly into your WFM tool?
+If you want to be at the top of your contact center forecasting game, the answer to all these questions should be "Yes".

-It is very important for planning that you are informed when a team is suddenly responsible for a new call type or an employee changes from full-time to part-time.
-You should also be informed of all new hires, transfers and terminations.
+It’s very important for planning that you are informed when a team is suddenly responsible for a new call type or an employee changes from full-time to part-time.
+You should also be informed of all new hires, transfers, and terminations.
 Much of this information can be obtained directly from the HR system.

-It is crucial to define a clear process for when you want to be informed by whom about what.
+It’s crucial to define a clear process for when you want to be informed, by whom, about what.

-Forecasting the available staff in your contact center is key to a well-built staff plan and often doesn’t get the focus it deserves.
-Take the time to really build this out.
+Forecasting the available staff in your contact center is key to a robust staff plan and often doesn’t get the focus it deserves.
+It’s worth spending time to do this right.

 You should have regular meetings on this topic, and if it doesn’t take up a significant amount of your (or your team’s) time, then you’re probably not spending enough time on it.

-It’s also important to note that the forecasting error for this can be large, because you rely so heavily on insights and observations in addition to the historical data.
+It’s also important to note that the forecasting error for staffing availability can be large, because you rely so heavily on insights and observations in addition to historical data.

-That's why you should measure your historical accuracy and keep it in mind as you’re making decisions.
+That's why you should measure your historical accuracy and keep the accuracy level in mind as you’re making decisions.
 If your forecast accuracy for the available staff is +/- 1%, you can build important business decisions on it.

-If the accuracy is +/- 20%, then it’s just guidance, and you have to assume a high probability that you’ll have a quite different number of staff in the future.
-If that is the case, you’ll need more flexibility options to react to over- and understaffing (overtime, voluntary time off, schedule changes, etc.)
+If the accuracy is +/- 20%, then it’s just guidance, and you have to assume a high probability that actual staff numbers will deviate significantly from the plan in the future.
+If that is the case, you’ll need more staffing flexibility to react to over- and understaffing (overtime, voluntary time off, schedule changes, etc.).

-The third and last blog post in this series offers best practices to close the gaps between staffing requirements and available staff.
-We'll cover proven techniques for effectively aligning staff to demand both short and long term for the next few weeks up to several months.
+The third and last post in this series offers best practices to close the gap between staffing requirements and available staff.
+I’ll share some proven techniques for effectively aligning staffing with demand, both in the short and the long term.

 Did you find the article interesting and would like to share it with your colleagues?
 Download the article as a PDF.